jeremydaly/serverless-cloudside-plugin/README.md

 [![npm](https://img.shields.io/npm/v/serverless-cloudside-plugin.svg)](https://www.npmjs.com/package/serverless-cloudside-plugin)
 [![npm](https://img.shields.io/npm/l/serverless-cloudside-plugin.svg)](https://www.npmjs.com/package/serverless-cloudside-plugin)

-This plugin allows you to use AWS CloudFormation intrinsic functions (such as `!Ref` and `!GetAt`) to reference cloud resources during local development.
+This plugin allows you to use AWS CloudFormation intrinsic functions (such as `!Ref` and `!GetAtt`) to reference cloud resources during local development.
 When added to your `environment` variables, these values are replaced with the same identifiers used when deployed to the cloud.
 You can invoke your functions locally, use the `serverless-offline` plugin, or use a compatible test runner that uses the `serverless invoke test` command.
 You can now keep your `serverless.yml` files free from pseudo variables and other concatenated strings and simply use the built-in CloudFormation features.

 ## Installation